 Why should I place food scraps in the green organics cart?

-Food scraps and food-soiled paper is heavy and bulky, making up a large portion of the residential waste stream.
-Keeping this material out of our landfill and converting it into compost will help us reduce waste.
+Food scraps and food-soiled paper are readily compostable materials that generate significant quantities of greenhouse gases when disposed with garbage.
+Also, these materials are heavy and bulky, making up a large portion of the residential waste stream.
+Keeping this material out of our landfill and converting it into compost will help us reduce waste and greenhouse gas emissions.
 Compost is a valuable resource and soil amendment used by farmers, landscapers, and gardeners to help grow new plants.
 Diverting food scraps from the landfill reduces greenhouse gas emissions and conserves water.

 Food scraps (meat, vegetables, fruit, seafood, egg shells, dairy product), coffee filters and grounds, waxed cardboard, paper cups and plates, napkins, paper towels, pizza boxes, untreated wood, all yard trimmings (small branches, leaves, grass, weeds, brush).